 Bitcoin.
 Cat Person.
 Other divisive things.

-2017 has been one heck of a year, and no subset of the marketing world embodies that truth more so than AdWords.
+2017 has been one heck of a year, and no subset of the marketing world embodies that truth more so than Google Ads (formerly known as Google AdWords).
 There were tons of changes, from platform redesign to new features and strategic adjustments galore!

-With that, feast your eyes on the 27 most important changes to hit AdWords in 2017.
+With that, feast your eyes on the 27 most important changes to hit Google Ads in 2017.

 Everyone’s favorite paid search platform got a makeover!

-The top item in our year in AdWords is the platform itself.
-Monikered the “new AdWords Experience,” the updated AdWords user interface boasts a slew of new features (half a dozen of which make an appearance on this list) including powerful data visualizations, additional demographic targeting options, and a massively improved workflow.
+The top item in our year in Google Ads is the platform itself.
+Monikered the “new Google Ads Experience,” the updated Google Ads user interface boasts a slew of new features (half a dozen of which make an appearance on this list) including powerful data visualizations, additional demographic targeting options, and a massively improved workflow.

-While all advertisers currently have access to the new AdWords UI, it isn’t the only one available; if the nested menus and overhauled aesthetics cause dizziness and a faint longing for what was, you can still cling to the UI of yesteryear (for now).
+While all advertisers currently have access to the new Google Ads UI, it isn’t the only one available; if the nested menus and overhauled aesthetics cause dizziness and a faint longing for what was, you can still cling to the UI of yesteryear (for now).

 “Starting October 4, 2017, campaigns will be able to spend up to twice the average daily budget to help you reach your advertising goals.”